raghulmz/ProgrammingAssignment2/README.md

  * `getinv` retives the cached value of `inv`.

 ##cacheSolve
-**cacheSolve** checks if there is a value for `inv` and returns it.
+**cacheSolve** checks if there is a cached value for `inv` and returns it.
 If there is no value cached then it computes the inverse for the given matrix

 ###Example